philbooth/check-types.js/README.md

   to the corresponding predicate and returns the array of results.
   Passing a single predicate
-  instead of an array of them
+  instead of an array
   applies all of the values
-  to that predicate.
+  to the same predicate.

 * `check.map(things, predicates)`:
   Maps each value from the `things` object